Unintentional Excessive Benefits

 Penalties of excessive benefits:

-As I mentioned earlier in this article, many small churches cannot pay their pastors what they would like to.
+As I mentioned earlier in this article, many small organizations cannot pay their staff what they would like to.
 To make up for this, they often try to help them in other ways.
-That is commendable … if done legally such as an accountable reimbursement plan or a housing allowance.
-The problem lies in that many do not understand or even know what they can and cannot do "legally" in terms of "blessing" their pastor.
+That is commendable … if done legally such as an accountable reimbursement plan or a housing allowance (if a qualifying minister).
+The problem lies in that many do not understand or even know what they can and cannot do "legally" in terms of "helping out" their director, pastor, administrator, or even board members.

 Be aware that even small amounts can be considered a violation of the excessive benefits and private inurement clause found in Section 4958 of the Internal Revenue Code regulations.
 Such a violation can have drastic outcomes!
 Your church or nonprofit could potentially lose its tax-exempt status which could also negatively affect your donors!